 (ii) Use tax implications with respect to fund-raising activities.
 Subsection (5)(g) of this rule explains that a retail sales tax exemption is available for certain fund-raising sales.
 However, there is usually no comparable use tax exemption provided to the buyer/user of property purchased at these fund-raising sales.
 While the nonprofit organization is not obligated to collect use tax from the buyer, the organization is encouraged to inform the buyer of the buyer's possible use tax obligation.

 , from a nonprofit organization or a library.
+Effective October 9, 2015, chapter 32, Laws of 2015 3rd Sp.
+Sess.
+(ESB 6013), the exemption applies to qualifying personal property valued at less than twelve thousand dollars.
 This exemption only applies if the gross income from the sale by the nonprofit organization or library is exempt under RCW 82.04.3651

 (a) Adult family homes.

 exempts from B&O tax amounts received by licensed adult family homes or adult family homes that are exempt from licensing under rules of the department of social and health services.